OliverCadman/OliverCadman/README.md

 - :snake: Taking my first steps into the world of **Python**

-- :musical_keyboard: I've recently complete my final project for the Code Institute, and am waiting my final grade for the course.
+- :computer: I've recently completed my final project for the Code Institute, and am waiting my final grade for the course.
 Check out my final project [DepT](https://dept-ci-ms4.herokuapp.com)!

 - :handshake: Learning and using [ReactJS](https://reactjs.org/) to help to develop the Front-End for a matchmaking service to link up Investors and Startup Companies.